tc39/proposal-temporal/docs/README.md

  * `Temporal.now.time()` - get the current system time
  * `Temporal.now.dateTime()` - get the current system date/time

-See [Temporal.now Documentation](./now.md) for more detailed documentation.
+See [Temporal.now Documentation](./now.md) for detailed documentation.

 ### **Temporal.Absolute**

 A `Temporal.Absolute` represents a fixed point in time, without regard to calendar or location.

-See [Temporal.Absolute Documentation](./absolute.md) for more detailed documentation.
+See [Temporal.Absolute Documentation](./absolute.md) for detailed documentation.

 ### **Temporal.Date**

-A `Temporal.Date` object represents a calendar date.
-This means there is no way to convert this to an absolute point in time, however combining with a `Temporal.Time` a `Temporal.DateTime` can be obtained which in turn can be pinned to the absolute timeline.
+A `Temporal.Date` object represents a calendar date that is not associated with a particular time or time zone.

 This can also be converted to partial dates such as `Temporal.YearMonth` and `Temporal.MonthDay`.

-See [Temporal.Date Documentation](./date.md) for more detailed documentation.
+See [Temporal.Date Documentation](./date.md) for detailed documentation.

 ### **Temporal.Time**

-A `Temporal.Time` object represents a wall-clock time.
-Since there is no date component this can not be directly translated to an absolute point in time.
-However it can be converted to a `Temporal.Absolute` by combining with a `Temporal.Date` using a `Temporal.TimeZone`.
+A `Temporal.Time` object represents a wall-clock time that is not associated with a particular date or time zone.

-See [Temporal.Time Documentation](./time.md) for more detailed documentation.
+See [Temporal.Time Documentation](./time.md) for detailed documentation.

 ### **Temporal.DateTime**

 A `Temporal.DateTime` represents a calendar date and wall-clock time.
 That means it does not carry time zone information.
 However it can be converted to a `Temporal.Absolute` using a `Temporal.TimeZone`.

-This can also be converted to object containing only partial information such as `Temporal.Date` and `Temporal.Time`.

-See [Temporal.DateTime Documentation](./datetime.md) for more detailed documentation.
+See [Temporal.DateTime Documentation](./datetime.md) for detailed documentation.

 #### Ambiguity